 Ballpoint pens are known to be the biggest spoilers of one’s handwriting, it is said.
 But after seeing this you will have to change that saying.

-As an artist the process of creating the artwork is important to him but he refuses to accept the limitations imposed by rules.
+As an artist, the process of creating the artwork is important to him but he refuses to accept the limitations imposed by rules.
 Shirish wants to work in all styles and delve through many subjects and then draw conclusions at his own pace.
 Right now, he “paints” with the ballpoint pen.
 Some may also call it a drawing or an illustration.
 It is not important what it is called.
 He has found that the simple ball pen with its fine line has a huge potential in allowing the artist to express his or her thoughts and emotions.
-Unlike painting with brush, where a single stroke can cover a large area with color, pen lines are very thin and there is a sense of creation at every stroke.
+Unlike painting with a brush, where a single stroke can cover a large area with color, pen lines are very thin and there is a sense of creation at every stroke.
 It is very challenging to create innumerable tones by combining the limited available colors in ballpoint pens.
 He needs to draw millions of lines to make his painting come alive!

 His subject matter deals with landscapes, portraits as well as stylizations.
-Light plays a very important role in creating the required drama to draw the viewer in to another world.
+Light plays a very important role in creating the required drama to draw the viewer into another world.
 It could be a rustic village home or then dancing crops against a dramatic skyline.
 Towering boulders astound him and sometimes a coy girl in all her innocence finds her way on to his canvas.
 He paints with the motive that he will finally achieve the result he initially had in his mind.
-Simple subject matter, good composition, boldness of forms, delicate line work and a little dramatization play a key role in the impact, on the viewer.
+Simple subject matter, good composition, the boldness of forms, delicate line work and a little dramatization play a key role in the impact, on the viewer.

-He did his schooling from Beynon Smith High School, Belgaum and then passed out with a G.D.Art in Applied Arts from Abhinav Kala Vidyalay, Pune.
-For about 27 years he has worked in the field of Communication Design and applied his creative talent in rendering a variety of art works for a number of clients which included Graphic design in all its variety, Architectural delineations, 3D models etc. He was also involved in creating some of the world’s best software user interfaces at Deltra Software.
+He did his schooling from Beynon Smith High School, Belagavi and then passed out with a G.D.Art in Applied Arts from Abhinav Kala Vidyalay, Pune.
+For about 27 years he has worked in the field of Communication Design and applied his creative talent in rendering a variety of artworks for a number of clients which included Graphic design in all its variety, Architectural delineations, 3D models etc. He was also involved in creating some of the world’s best software user interfaces at Deltra Software.